 4 Tips To Cultivate Winning Mentor Relationships

-All Larry Larson, CEO of Larson Strategic Analytics and First Connect mentor, ever wanted to do from the time he was a child was fly for the Air Force.
+All Larry Larson, CEO of Larson Strategic Analytics and Rev1 mentor, ever wanted to do from the time he was a child was fly for the Air Force.
 That didn’t happen, but a lot of other interesting things did.

 After retiring from the Navy, Larson held several private sector executive positions in strategic development, new products, and government relations for defense contractors in Washington, D.C., and Boston.
 He retired again and returned to Columbus to begin his third career as a specialized business consultant.